 Premiums for voluntary coverage are normally taken from your payroll check as described previously.
-If you are on a leave without pay that results in your premiums not being taken from your payroll check and you wish to continue coverage, you are responsible for remitting payment for those premiums by personal check to Human Resources.
+If you are on a leave without pay that results in your premiums not being taken from your payroll check and you wish to continue coverage, you are responsible for remitting payment for those premiums.
 For more information, please contact Human Resources at 303.871.7420 or benefits@du.edu.